-The SFO seeks a primary level Forensic Accountant.
-Applications close 10am Tuesday 26 October 2021.
+The SFO seeks a Forensic Accountant.
+Applications close 10am Monday 14 February 2022.

 The Serious Fraud Office is a highly specialised government department responsible for the investigation and prosecution of serious or complex financial crime, including bribery and corruption.
 We take pride in the work we do to keep New Zealand safe from financial crime.

 The SFO seeks a Forensic Accountant to join our team based in Commercial Bay, Auckland CBD.
 This is a permanent employment status role with full-time hours.

 Forensic Accountants form a critical part of the SFO’s multi-disciplinary teams.
 Our Forensic Accountants contribute to the investigation strategy of a case, provide in-depth accounting and financial analysis, conduct interviews, and provide expert evidence in court.

 In this role you will have the opportunity to work on some of New Zealand’s most complex fraud cases that are often of national significance.
 You will perform and interpret complex financial analysis and explore business activity and documentation, contributing to investigations and prosecutions.
 You will work in a collaborative team environment alongside Investigators, Investigating Lawyers, and Electronic Forensic Investigators.